 To help you out, here’s a list of do’s and don’ts that will ensure your journey is a safe one:

-• DON’T try attaching bikes other than those equipped with compatible frames.
+- Don’t try attaching bikes other than those equipped with compatible frames.

-Now let’s see which specific bus models are outfitted with bike racks.
+Let’s see which specific bus models are outfitted with bike racks.

 Specific Bus Models with Biking Facilities